-To mark the thirtieth anniversary of the opening of the border and the fall of the Berlin Wall, Federal Chancellor Angela Merkel visited Sopron on 19 August 2019; the German and Hungarian Foreign Ministers opened the German-Hungarian Youth Forum in Berlin on 10 September 2019; and Foreign Minister Heiko Maas visited Budapest on 4 November 2019.
-The dialogue was continued at the talks between Prime Minister Viktor Orbán and Federal Chancellor Angela Merkel in Berlin in February 2020.
+To mark the 30th anniversary of the opening of the border and the fall of the Berlin Wall, Federal Chancellor Angela Merkel visited Sopron in August 2019; the German and Hungarian Foreign Ministers opened the German Hungarian Youth Forum in Berlin in September 2019; and Foreign Minister Heiko Maas visited Budapest in November 2019.
+The dialogue was continued at the meeting between Prime Minister Viktor Orbán and Federal Chancellor Angela Merkel in Berlin in February 2020.
 On 06 Febuary 2022, the German-Hungarian Friendship Treaty celebrated its 30th anniversary.
 Germany and Hungary’s economies are closely interlinked.
 Germany is Hungary’s main trading partner, accounting for approximately 27% of trade volume.
 Some 3000 German companies are present in Hungary.
 The German Hungarian Chamber of Industry and Commerce (DUIHK) in Budapest represents the interests of more than 900 member companies.
 Germany Trade and Invest also has an office in the country.

 The German language plays a central role in Hungary.
 In the field of higher education, German Hungarian cooperation can look back on a centuries old tradition.
 Andrássy University Budapest is the only university outside the German speaking countries that operates entirely in German.
 It is regarded as one of Hungary’s universities of excellence.